8shashank/dropbox_clone/REVIEW.md

 1. Should probably add .idea to .gitignore in order to keep commit history free from dev configs.
 2. fs.readFileSync() only needs the 'utf8' flag to specify reading as a string, no need for toString()
+3. makeX(numCopies) isn't implemented or used anywhere, so it can be removed